 Please note that if your child does not have a valid GP Visit Card, the standard consultation fee will apply.

 FLU AND WHOOPING COUGH (PERTUSSIS) VACCINATION DURING PREGNANCY.

 The HSE recommends that all pregnant women receive the flu vaccine and the whooping cough vaccine during each pregnancy.
 We encourage you to have these vaccinations.

-The whooping cough vaccine is free-there will be no charge to you for the vaccine or its administration.
+The flu and whooping cough vaccines are free-there will be no charge to you for the vaccines or their administration.